 This driver may also be used to obtain a list of variable names for a given table.
 On the following pages are sample map descriptors which may be included in the configuration to help obtain this information.
 FieldServer recommends that if these map descriptors are used to obtain variable name information, they should be removed from the final configuration as they will consume resource and processing time.

-This example illustrates how to create a Map Descriptor which reads a table and dumps the response in ASCII format to a Data Array so that RUINET (a utility provided with the FieldServer) can be used to browse and read the results.
+This example illustrates how to create a Map Descriptor which reads a table and dumps the response in ASCII format to a Data Array so that FS-GUI can be used to browse and read the results.